 Success often means taking two steps forward and one step back.
 The key is to make sure that we take the next 2 steps.
 In football, success is rarely achieved in 80–yard increments.
 Typically, it’s 10 yards and then some pain and a close-up view of turf.
 Victory belongs to those who pick themselves up, dust themselves off and prepare for the next play.

 One of the greatest predictors of success is a willingness to push through the difficult times.

-7. Invest in Others
+- Invest in Others

-The biggest difference between a leader and a manager is that leaders invest in people.
-They communicate Vision and inspire action.
+Success can be lonely if we’re the only one standing on the summit, but not if we’ve helped someone else get there.
+The biggest difference between a leader and a manager is that leaders invest in people by communicating vision and inspiring action.
 They understand that winning is not an individual sport, it’s intended to be a team effort.